dlr-wf/Qiskit-Quantum-Espresso-Driver/README.md

 `cargo version: cargo 1.70.0 (ec8a8a0ca 2023-04-25)`
 `rustc --version: rustc 1.70.0 (90c541806 2023-05-31)`
 - Tested QuantumEspresso version: `7.1` compiled with HDF5 `1.14.0`
-- **Only normconserving pseudopotential can be currently used because then the Kohn-Sham orbitals are orthonormal.
-For ultrasoft pseudopotential a generalized eigenvalue problem is solved in DFT and the wavefunctions are only orthonormal w.r.t. to overlap matrix.**
+- **Only normconserving pseudopotentials can be currently used because then the Kohn-Sham orbitals are orthonormal.
+For ultrasoft pseudopotentials a generalized eigenvalue problem is solved in DFT and the wavefunctions are only orthonormal w.r.t. to overlap matrix.**

 ## Usage
 1. Run a QuantumEspresso SCF DFT calculation with the [H2.scf.in](qe_files/H2.scf.in): `pw.x -i H2.scf.in > H2.scf.out`.
 We ran the calculation twice, one with Quantum Espresso that outputs hdf5 files and one that output dat files.